-Livestock stable ventilation
+Livestock barn ventilation

 In order to create an ideal barn climate all year round, ventilation is required.
 This is achieved by combining natural ventilation and fans.